selwynpolit/d9book/book/forms.md

 ## Add buttons to your custom forms

-In the code below there is a submit button which will execute the `submitForm` function.
-There are two additional buttons: `update_nodes` which, when clicked will call the `updateNodes` function and `cache_warmer` which will execute the `warmCaches` function.
+In the code below, there is a submit button which will execute the `submitForm` function.
+There are two additional buttons: `update_nodes` which, when clicked, will call the `updateNodes` function and `cache_warmer` which will execute the `warmCaches` function.

 ```php
     $form['sanity_fieldset']['actions'] = [